 (4) Legal services as defined in the Legal Profession Act 2008 section 3 are not services for the purposes of this section.

-9. Further provisions relating to interpretation
+9. Further provisions about interpretation

 (1) In this Act (other than Part 3 and the Australian Consumer Law (WA)), unless the contrary intention appears —